 - Multidose oral medication.
-Instead of vaginal therapy, your doctor might prescribe two or three doses of fluconazole to be taken by mouth.
+Your doctor might prescribe two or three doses of fluconazole to be taken by mouth instead of vaginal therapy.
 However, this therapy isn't recommended for pregnant women.

 - Maintenance plan.
-For recurrent yeast infections, your doctor might recommend a medication routine to keep yeast overgrowth in check and prevent future infections.
-Maintenance therapy starts after the initial treatment clears the yeast infection and may include fluconazole tablets taken by mouth once a week for six months.
-Some doctors prescribe clotrimazole as a vaginal tablet (suppository) used once a week instead of an oral medication.
+For recurrent yeast infections, your doctor might recommend a medication routine to prevent yeast overgrowth and future infections.
+Maintenance therapy starts after a yeast infection is cleared with treatment.
+You may need a longer treatment of up to 14 days to clear the yeast infection before beginning maintenance therapy.
+Therapies may include a regimen of oral fluconazole tablets once a week for six months.
+Some doctors prescribe clotrimazole as a vaginal suppository used once a week instead of an oral medication.

-Usually, your sex partner doesn't also need to be treated for a yeast infection.
-If you have recurrent yeast infections, your doctor might recommend treating your partner if your partner has signs or symptoms of a genital yeast infection — for instance, jock itch in a male partner — or using condoms during intercourse.
+Your sex partner probably won't need to be treated for a yeast infection.
+If you have recurrent yeast infections, your doctor might recommend treating your partner if your partner has symptoms of a genital yeast infection (balanitis) or using condoms during intercourse.